rednafi/exert/README.md

 print(foo.b) # prints 21.0
 ```

-Here, the lambda function inside the `Annotated` tag is the converter.
+Here, the lambda function tagged with `Mark` is the converter.

 ### Use with dataclasses